 What is Point's tax treatment?
 What taxes do I pay?

-- The initial Point funds (referred to as the Option Investment Payment in the Homeowner Agreement) are considered a tax-deferred payment.
+- The initial Point funds (also known as the Option Investment Payment) are a tax-deferred payment.